Giuseppe Savoldi: International career

 In 1975, Savoldi made four appearances for the Italy national side, making his debut on 8 June in a 1–0 away defeat to the Soviet Union, in Moscow, also making two appearances in 1976 European Qualifying matches.
 He scored his only international goal from a penalty in a 3–2 friendly home win over Greece, on 30 December, which was his final international appearance.

 Style of play

 A versatile and prolific forward, Savoldi was capable of playing anywhere along the front line; throughout his career he was deployed as a centre-forward, as a striker, as a left winger, or as an attacking midfielder.
 He was primarily known for his pace, strength, and in particular, his ability in the air as a goalscoring centre-forward, as well as his accuracy from penalties; with 45 goals from the spot, he is the fourth-most prolific penalty kick taker in Serie A history.

-Personal life
+Personal life and death

-He is the father of former footballer Gianluca Savoldi, who also briefly played in the Serie A with Reggina and represented Napoli among other clubs in the Serie B.
+Savoldi was the father of former footballer Gianluca Savoldi, who also briefly played in the Serie A with Reggina and represented Napoli among other clubs in the Serie B.

+Giuseppe Savoldi died in Bergamo on 26 March 2026, aged 79.